FIP: Infos zur Katzenkrankheit

 While FCOV can be active and contagious in the cat's body for months, this does not mean that your cat also suffers from FIP.
 The cat disease FIP is a mutation of the coronavirus.
 In order to understand how it develops, a short excursion into virology is useful:

-Basis: How viruses multiply and mutations occur
+Basis: How viruses multiply and mutations arise

 Whether it's a cat, mouse, dog or human - a viral infection always follows the same course.
 Viruses are tiny molecules that penetrate living cells.
 Once the pathogen has made it into the body, it immediately begins to multiply.
 This happens through replication with the help of a host cell: the viruses seek out cells in the body of the infected cat that reproduce the virus's genetic material and release it thousands of times over.
 During this process, changes in the genetic material - so-called mutations - occur again and again.
 Some have little effect on the clinical picture, others change it significantly.
 A rare but very aggressive mutation of the coronavirus is the FIP virus .